Lichen It and Lava Flow

 is harder than Lichen It.
 I'd rate it intermediate in difficulty.
 It climbs another

-500 vertical feet to the gravel Greens Lake road.
+500 vertical feet to the Greens Lake trailhead on the gravel road, with

 Getting near the top of Lichen It.
 The climbing rate